silvertaqman/bcpred/README.md

 # Spencer

-This repository contains the workflow adn data required to train a Multilyer Percetron based on Biomarker Identification on Protein Sequences obtained through MALDI-TOF Mass Spectrometry.
+This repository contains workflow and data required to train a Multilyer Percetron based on Biomarker Identification on Protein Sequences obtained through MALDI-TOF Mass Spectrometry.
 Also, contains the ready-to-use ML model accesible through Python (>=3.9) and related packages.

 ## Usage